SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Proposed Method

-The advantages of optimising this function are two-folds.
+The advantages of optimising this function are twofold.
 Firstly, we consider the temporal and semantic information simultaneously, which is beneficial to improving the ability of representation learning.
-Secondly, learning of positive pairs (anchor and positive representations) is not dependent on the coarse clustering results, compared to ICC that generates related contrastive instances based on clustering results.
-In contrast, $\Psi_{ap}^{P}$ performs contrastive learning with the guide of the potential similarity between frame-wise temporal and semantic representations.
-We then compute the overall loss $\mathcal{L}_{ap}^{P}$ between positive pairs below:
+Secondly, learning of positive pairs (anchor and positive representations) is not dependent on the coarse clustering results, compared to ICC which generates related contrastive instances based on clustering results.
+In contrast, $\Psi_{ap}^{P}$ performs contrastive learning with the guide of the potential consistency between frame-wise temporal and semantic representations.
+We then compute the inter-information similarity loss $\mathcal{L}_{ap}^{P}$ between positive pairs below:

+where $\mathcal{L}_{ap}^{P}$ promotes intra-class similarity by considering the one-to-one correspondence between temporal and semantic information, where each frame located at the same position belongs to the same category.

 Operations such as random selection \cite{franceschi2019unsupervised} or shuffling \cite{dorkenwald2022scvrl} are usually used to generate negative pairs in the existing works for unsupervised contrastive learning \cite{ming2017simple,biswas2021multiple,franceschi2019unsupervised,boutros2022self}.
 However, these strategies are usually used for short temporal sequences and they cannot be directly applied to temporal action segmentation due to the complex and various actions in long videos.
 Here, we further exploit two types of complementary information i.e., temporal and semantic representations to create negative pairs for uncovering their differences.
 Different from learning inter-information similarity without any auxiliary label information shown in Eq. (\ref{equation:P_ap}), the construction of negative pairs relies on the results of K-means clustering.
 Specifically, we can choose pairwise frames with different clustering labels, followed by contrasting these frames.
 For the $t$-frame in $\textbf{V}_{s}$, the clustering label generated by K-means can be denoted as $l_{in}[t]$.
 We can further obtain a matrix, i.e., $\textbf{M}_{in}$, which consists of the similarity between any two frames.
 Regarding the matrix $\textbf{M}_{in}$, we have: